Questions? We have answers!

 Yes.
 New York state requires that you have on witness (separate from the Officiant).
 If you’re from out of town and need a witness, we can usually provide one for a fee of $50.
 If you’ve hired a photographer, you can also choose to ask them to sign your license as your witness.

 Absolutely.
 We support marriage equality and stand by our motto, “weddings for everyone.”
 We are honored to celebrate the triumphant love stories of ALL couples who want to declare their commitment to the one they love.
-We welcome couples of all genders and sexual orientations, from all over the country and the world, who choose to get married in New York.
+Also, we honestly can’t wait for the day that this isn’t even a question.
+Here we are being celebrated by Catalyst Wedding Co. as one of the top 5 inclusive wedding officiants.

 As soon as you have your date planned!
-We like to allow plenty of time to plan and personalize your wedding ceremony.
+We like to allow plenty of time get to know you, and to plan and personalize your wedding ceremony.
 We perform many last-minute elopements too, please call us to find out if we’re available.

 Yes!
-We perform weddings across New York State, in Long Island, Westchester County, and The Hamptons.
+We perform weddings across New York State, in Long Island, Westchester County, The Hamptons, and Connecticut.
 There is an additional travel charge for weddings performed outside of the city.
 Let's set up a date to talk more in detail about your wedding plans.

 You can expedite the process online but you must both be present to complete the process in person.
 We'll review all of the details during our first meeting so that you understand your responsibilities.
 It's important have these requirements handled before your wedding day to ensure that your marriage is legal.